By: Ann Avery, Infectious Disease Physician at Metrohealth Medical Center

 - Take a notepad along and write things down so you won’t forget them.

-- Get straight to the point about PreP.
+- Get straight to the point about when you talk to your doctor about PrEP.
 There’s nothing to be embarrassed about.
-If the doctor cannot prescribe PreP, ask to be referred to one who can.
-Don’t let medical professionals make you feel shamed or stigmatized.
+If the doctor cannot prescribe PrEP, ask to be referred to one who can.
+Don't let medical professionals make you feel shamed or stigmatized.
 If you feel they’re disrespecting you, ask for a different doctor (this is pretty rare, but it might happen).

 - If you’re pregnant, make sure the doctor knows right away.